samausmith/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# WTWR (What to Wear?): Back End Overview

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The back-end of the "What to Wear" web application is responsible for handling API requests, managing user authentication, and interacting with the database to store and retrieve weather and clothing data.
+This project is built with Node.js, Express.js, and a MongoDB database to persist user and clothing information.

-## Running the Project
+## Features
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+- User and Clothing management
+- Clothing recommendations referencing weather API
+- Error handling

+## Tech Stack

+- Node.js
+- Express.js
+- MongoDB